Edinburgh Tram POS

 Being smarter with context

-I experimented with a handful of AI platforms, including Lovable, Magic Patterns and Stitch.
+I wanted to get an alternative perspective so I experimented with a handful of AI platforms, including Lovable, Magic Patterns and Stitch.

 The results were interesting and it also raised the idea of having popular stations, however the output was average.
 I imagine with more tokens and time, I could have refined them to be much better.